đș - Click here for our Example Content Library

 Message: Garrity supported ripping away health care from thousands of Pennsylvanians to fund tax cuts for the wealthy.

-- In 2025, Garrity supported a bill that the Congressional Budget Office estimated would trigger nearly $500 billion in cuts to Medicare absent future congressional action.
+- In 2025, Garrity supported Trump's "One Big Beautiful Bill," which the Congressional Budget Office estimated would trigger nearly $500 billion in cuts to Medicare absent future congressional action.

 Message: Garrity supported making massive cuts to health care services seniors rely on.